 “Although cats usually like their environment to be a degree or two warmer than us, some of the hot temperatures we are experiencing at the moment will push them out of their comfort zone.

 Therefore, it is very important that they have a range of places to spend time in the hot weather.
-They might choose to sunbathe, especially in the cooler parts of the day, but they will also want to find some cooler places to spend time.
+They might choose to sunbathe, especially in the cooler parts of the day, but they will also want to find some cool places to spend time.

 Panting, restlessness, lots of grooming, red or purple gums, sweaty feet, lethargy, vomiting and staggering are among the signs that your cat is uncomfortable, and at risk of heat exhaustion.
 If you notice any of these, it’s very important to call your vet for advice.”